simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 present(taskViewController, animated: true)
 ```

-*Note: `ORKOrderedTask` assumes that you will always present all the questions,
+*Note: `ORKOrderedTask` assumes that you always present all of the questions,
-and will never decide what question to show based on previous answers.
+and never decide what question to show based on previous answers.
 To introduce conditional logic, you must either subclass
 `ORKOrderedTask` or implement the `ORKTask` protocol yourself.*